fossabot/hmd/README.md

 ## Design

+**hmd** is a monolith engine for compiling and pattern matching texts with HMD syntax.

+### Compiler

-**hmd** is a modified compiler, which has similarities to conventional compilers.
+The modified compiler component has similarities to conventional compilers.
 All user input goes into `FACTORY`, a singleton-wrapper instance that spawns and dies with the program's lifetime, and outputs as compiled matrix:

 ![](https://hmd.surge.sh/design.png)